-Number of Amazon S3 buckets continually evaluated for security and access controls – When you enable Macie, the service will gather detail on all of your S3 buckets, including bucket names, size, object count, resource tags, encryption status, access controls, and region placement.
-Macie will then automatically and continually evaluate all of your buckets for security and access control, alerting you to any unencrypted buckets, publicly accessible buckets, or buckets shared with an AWS account outside of your organization.
-You are charged based on the total number of buckets in your account after the 30-day free trial and charges are pro-rated per day.
+When you enable Macie, the service will gather detail on all of your S3 buckets, including bucket names, size, object count, resource tags, encryption status, access controls, and Region placement.
+Macie will then automatically and continually evaluate all of your buckets for security and access controls.
+Macie will alert you to any unencrypted buckets, publicly accessible buckets, or buckets shared with an AWS account outside of your organization.
+You are charged based on the total number of buckets in your account after the 30-day free trial and charges are prorated per day.

 Pricing examples (US East (Northern Virginia) Region prices)

-Q: How do I estimate the cost of initial enablement of Macie in my account?
+Q: How do I estimate the cost of the initial enablement of Macie on my account?

 A: You can enable the service and take advantage of the 30-day free trial.
-During that period, you are presented with a usage tab in the Macie console that will estimate your spend for S3 bucket-level inventory and evaluation for security and access controls before transitioning to paid usage.
+During that period, you can access a usage tab in the Macie console that will estimate your usage for S3 bucket-level inventory and an evaluation for security and access controls.
+The console will also estimate your automated data discovery, which includes the data inspected for sensitive data discovery and the objects monitored in your S3 storage, before transitioning to paid usage.

-Q: How do I know how much I’m spending on Macie sensitive data discovery each month?
+Q: How do I know how much I’m spending on Macie targeted sensitive data discovery each month?

-A: As you configure and submit sensitive data discovery jobs, you are able to visit the usage tab in the Macie console to view month-to-date spend based on actual usage in your account.
-This gives you visibility into your spend as you configure sensitive data discovery jobs across your buckets.
+A: As you configure and submit targeted sensitive data discovery jobs, you can visit the usage tab in the Macie console to view month-to-date spend based on actual usage in your account.
+This provides visibility into your spend as you configure targeted sensitive data discovery jobs across your buckets.

-Q: How do I monitor spend when configured in multi-account?
+Q: How do I monitor spend in multi-account configuration?

-A: If deployed in a multi-account configuration, usage is rolled up to the Macie master account to provide total usage for all accounts and a breakout of usage by individual account.
-This allows you to review and monitor Macie spend across your entire organization.
+A: If deployed in a multi-account configuration, usage is rolled up to the Macie master account to provide total usage for all accounts and a breakdown of usage by individual account.
+This helps you review and monitor Macie spend across your entire organization.

 Q: What service quotas are in place to control usage and spend?

-A: Macie comes with a default service quota for sensitive data discovery of 5 TB per account that you can raise up to 25 TB in the AWS Management Console (see Quotas for Amazon Macie).
-You can further increase you service quota beyond 25 TB through AWS Support.
-These service quotas cap the total spend in an account and allow you to manage spend across accounts.
-If a service quota is reached, your sensitive data discovery jobs are paused to ensure no further charges are incurred and you are notified in the Macie console and the AWS Personal Health Dashboard.
+A: Macie comes with a default service quota of 5 TB per account for targeted sensitive data discovery.
+You can further increase your service quota (see Quotas for Amazon Macie) beyond 25 TB through AWS Support.
+These service quotas cap the total spend in an account and help you manage your spend across accounts.
+If a service quota is reached, your targeted sensitive data discovery jobs are paused to verify no further charges are incurred.
+You are then notified in the Macie console and the AWS Personal Health Dashboard.
 You can then increase your service quota or allow them to automatically reset in the next calendar month, where the jobs will automatically resume.
-There are no service quotas for S3 bucket inventory and bucket-level evaluation.
+There are no service quotas for S3 bucket inventory evaluation.

-A: You can configure your sensitive data discovery jobs to be periodic, where Macie will evaluate all existing data in a bucket and automatically inspect only new objects placed in the bucket over time.
-To estimate the cost of a periodic job, Macie will display the estimated size of the bucket at the time of submission, which can be used to calculate the initial cost to inspect the bucket.
+For targeted sensitive data discovery jobs that run periodically, Macie will evaluate all existing data in a bucket and automatically inspect only new objects placed in the bucket over time.
+To estimate the cost of a periodic targeted discovery job, Macie will display the estimated size of the bucket at the time of submission, which can be used to calculate the initial cost to inspect the bucket.
 You can then estimate the growth of data in the bucket to calculate the cost to inspect new objects placed in the bucket over time.
 You can use the usage tab in the Macie console to monitor month-to-date spend across all jobs and service quotas to cap spend in an account.